About Sand Springs

 The Sand Springs Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Garfield County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Sand Springs, Montana residents are available through the local police department and authorized providers in Garfield County.
+Fingerprinting services for Sand Springs, Montana residents are available through local police (where present) and authorized providers in Garfield County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Sand Springs Police Department or Garfield County Sheriff's Office for scheduling and fees.

 To register to vote in Sand Springs, Montana, residents can register online through the Montana Secretary of State's website, by mail, or in person at the Garfield County elections office.
 Montana requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Montana Secretary of State's voter lookup tool.
 For local municipal elections in Sand Springs, contact the Garfield County Clerk's office for schedules and ballot information.

 Property records for Sand Springs, Montana are maintained by the Garfield Montana Department of Revenue's Office and the Garfield County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Garfield County, including parcels in Sand Springs.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Garfield County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Montana counties provide online property record searches through their county websites.
-For in-person requests, visit the Garfield County offices at the county courthouse.
 The Garfield County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Sand Springs, Montana residents are available through both county and state offices.
 The Montana Department of Public Health and Human Services, Vital Records, located in Helena, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Montana.
 Orders can be placed online, by mail, or in person.
 Locally, the Garfield County Clerk's office issues marriage licenses and maintains marriage records for Garfield County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.